jjtheall/jjtheall.github.io/aboutme.md

 is the most powerful tool humans have to create positive change.
 I, along with the majority of my family, am a type one diabetic and rely on insulin pump technology daily to survive.
 Living with this disease has been eye-opening to the seemingly limitless power of improving technology.
-I draw motivation from the idea that in becoming a computing professional, I will have the knowledge and expertise required to similarly improve people's qualiy of life.
+I draw motivation from the idea that in becoming a computing professional, I will have the knowledge and expertise required to similarly improve people's quality of life.

 ## Hobbies & Interests

+#### Skiing
+My parents essentially threw me on skis the second I could walk, and I have been in love with the sport ever since.
+I have several years of alpine racing experience, and have recently started to experiment with freestyle which has been a blast.
+#### Music
+Over the course of my life, I have dedicated many years to learning a variety of instruments, including piano, clarinet, and most recently, the electric bass.
+I value having a creative outlet like this, and find that coming home from a long day to make random bits of music brings me joy and improves my overall mental well-being.

 - Skiing
-    test test test
 - Video editing
-    lets see how this looks currently
 - Hiking
 - Fishing
 - Traveling